 16. Henry: Portrait of a Serial Killer (1986)

 If it isn’t all in the name of the film, take this for a fact.
-‘Henry’ and ‘The Cook, The Thief, His Wife and Her Lover’ were among the two movies responsible for having the MPAA revise its X rating to NC-17, implying non pornographic but adults only films.
+‘Henry’ and ‘The Cook, The Thief, His Wife and Her Lover’ were among the two movies responsible for having the MPAA revise its X rating to NC-17, implying non-pornographic but adults only films.
 Even years after its release, it is unsurprisingly cited by many as the most realistic depiction, if not the best, of a real psychopath.
-That very notion is up for a debate every time it is discussed, yet ‘Henry’ unequivocally manages to numb every muscle and sense in the body, and knowing that the two main characters in the movie, the killers, are based on actual people sends shivers down my spine.
+That very notion is up for debate every time it is discussed, yet ‘Henry’ unequivocally manages to numb every muscle and sense in the body.
+Moreover, knowing that the two main characters in the movie, the killers, are based on actual people sends shivers down my spine.

 This is not a horror movie, but the scene of the video recording as Henry and Otis slaughter a hapless family is gut sickening and horrifying.
-To add to it, the murderous duo watch the tape later, and I don’t feel that the confining medicalisation of psychological terms can ever truly encompass what this behaviour can be classified as.
+To add to it, the murderous duo watches the tape later, and I don’t feel that the confining medicalization of psychological terms can ever truly encompass what this behavior can be classified as.

 15. Dangerous Liaisons (1988)

-Although this is a story set in a 17th century pre/ French revolution era, Catherine Merteuil excels in all departments of viciousness, malice and debauchery of all times.
-Glenn Close got herself nominated for best actor for portraying Catherine which was later played again by Sarah Michelle Geller in the ‘Cruel Intentions’.
+Although this is a story set in a 17th-century pre-French revolution era, Catherine Merteuil excels in all departments of viciousness, malice, and debauchery of all times.
+Glenn Close got herself nominated for best actor for portraying the character of Catherine, which was later played again by Sarah Michelle Geller in the ‘Cruel Intentions.’
 Watch both portrayals to witness the sinister dames on the top of their games.
-Bittersweet Symphony any one?
+Bittersweet Symphony, anyone?